adamsilver/fdpb/06-a-search-form.md

 # A Search Form

 I'm an organised person.
 Even as a boy, I remember always having ‘a place’ for things.
 To be fair, I've always been minimalist too.
 Organising things when you only own a few things is easy.
 So I guess, it's unsurprising that I rarely lost things.
-On the odd occasion that I did, I just shouted in the general direction of the resident search engine: ‘Where's my..., ’ and I'd have my answer.
+On the odd occasion that I did, I just shouted in the general direction of the resident search engine: ‘Where's my...,’ and I'd have my answer.

 By search engine, I mean Mum!
 Mum knew where everything was, not just my stuff — everyones.
 This was one of her many qualities.
 She didn't just know where stuff was, she knew the answer to everything (at least that's how I remember it).
 If I had grown up with search engines, I might have nicknamed her Google.